sfalkoff/learning-git/README.md

 # Hello There

 Lets learn about reverts, and merge conflicts.
+Use this repo to practice!

 ## Reverts